cables-gl/cables/Menu.md

 - ***Context-sensitive*** – only appears under certain cirumstances*
 - *`-` is a separator between the menu items*
 - Menu items with a shortcut should display the shortcut next to the name, also the app should check which OS the user is on and display the right shortcut, e.g. `⌘ + s` on Mac next to `Save`
+- «New Project»-button cannot be clicked. / is not a button. show projectname somewhere else

 ### Cables